rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ## Linux installer boots #

-Docker was originally created for different flavors of Linux:
+PROTIP: Docker was initially developed to run under different flavors of GNU/Linux, not FreeBSD.

    * Ubuntu
    * <a href="#Docker4Centos">CentOS</a>
    * BSDLinux
-   * etc.
+   * Debian

 ![docker-filesystems-multilayer 650x534-211kb](https://cloud.githubusercontent.com/assets/23315276/20216569/a1cddf84-a7d8-11e6-8265-8dbaf25be1b0.jpg)

-PROTIP: Docker was initially developed to run under GNU/Linux, not FreeBSD.

 Different operating systems use different file-system software for union-mount.
 For example, Debian uses <strong>bootfs</strong>.
 <a target="_blank" href="https://www.wikiwand.com/en/Aufs">
-aufs</a> (Advanced multi-layered Unification File System).
-Wikipedia notes it was rejected for merging into mainline Linux.
+Wikipedia notes aufs</a> (Advanced multi-layered Unification File System) was rejected for merging into mainline Linux.
 Its code was criticized for being "dense, unreadable, and uncommented".
-Instead, OverlayFS was merged in the Linux kernel.
+Instead, <strong>OverlayFS</strong> was merged into the Linux kernel.

 <a target="_blank" href="https://www.wikiwand.com/en/Btrfs">
 btrfs</a> (B-tree File System)